- In the guide below, you will find out how to add or remove network adapters from your Hyper V.

 In this article, we show you how to add a network adapter to Windows 10 Hyper-V virtual machines.
 There are two ways to achieve this, and we have listed both the methods in this article.

-1. Add Virtual Network Adapter from Hyper-V Manager
+1. Add a Virtual Network Adapter from Hyper-V Manager

-- First you need to make sure that you have a network adapter added into your Virtual Switch manager.
+- First, you need to make sure that you have a network adapter added to your Virtual Switch manager.